dagainz/Correlator/README.md

 These are used to analyze, report, and take action on system log events presumably generated from other systems or applications.

-CLI's are provided to:

-- Process syslog data and logfiles from Bravura Security Inc. Identity Management products

 This system is currently in the prototype stage.

 ## Build and install